VIKGO123/Trello-style-Todo-Board/README.md

-# Todo Board - Trello-style
+# Todo Board - Trello style

 A responsive Kanban-style task management application inspired by Trello, built with React and TypeScript.
 Manage your tasks across different status lanes with intuitive drag-and-drop functionality and real-time updates.